nhohung/personal_datasets/README.md

 # personal_datasets

-This repo contain some datasets for personal use.
+This repo contains some datasets for personal use.